Southern Queensland Landscapes

 Sustainable Agriculture Facilitator

-The Sustainable Agricultural Facilitator (known simply as a ‘SAF’) works with farmers, landholders, community groups, and agriculture industries across Southern Queensland to support the uptake of climate-smart, sustainable agriculture practices.
+The Sustainable Agricultural Facilitator (known simply as a ‘SAF’) works with farmers, landholders, community groups and agriculture industries across Southern Queensland to support the uptake of climate-smart, sustainable agriculture practices.

 Researching Koala's in the Rangelands

-Protecting the Currawinya Ramsar Wetlands
+Protecting the Currawinya Lakes Ramsar Wetlands Site

 Wandhala Drone Project